-Hisayuki Yoshizawa, Section Manager, Product Development Department, Product Design Section
+Hisayuki Yoshizawa, Section Manager, Product Design Section

-"TTK 2.0 Kai" is a new TACHI-s proposed frame (TTK) using laser welding for the back frame and a new fastening way for the cushion frame, to emits less CO2.
+"TTK 2.0 Kai" is a new Tachi-s proposed frame (TTK) using laser welding for the back frame and a new fastening way for the cushion frame, to emits less CO2.

-In the development, it was difficult to achieve compatibility in safety performance and marketability, and to stabilize laser weld quality.
-Professionals from the development and production departments worked in one-team to meet requirements different from before and cleared performance, commerciality, and productivity target.
-This is the FRM as the fruits of everyone's efforts.
-Even in an epidemic of COVID 19, the team worked together and positively and completed development.
-This FRM is of a new way of production.
+In the development phase, it was difficult to achieve compatibility in safety performance and marketability, and to stabilize laser weld quality.
+Professionals from the development and production departments worked in one-team to meet requirements different from before and cleared performance, commerciality, and productivity targets.
+I think it is a frame that gathers everyone's strength.
+Even in an epidemic of COVID-19, the team worked together positively and completed development.

+This FRM is a new way of producing.
 Based on this, we will develop more advanced seats.